BigDecimal#to_f breaks for numbers too small to be representable in Float

 Workaround: resort to BigDecimal#to_s and Float(.)¶

-#1 Updated by Nobuyoshi Nakada almost 4 years ago
+#1 Updated by Nobuyoshi Nakada about 4 years ago

 - Status changed from Open to Closed